geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 vector tile to prevent collisions, or if it is a point symbol layer placed after a line symbol layer.

+**In GeoTools the option is ignored and effectively always "on" when translating to SLD, to support server side rendering**

 .. list-table::
    :widths: 19, 27, 27, 27
    :header-rows: 1